connectedbydata/connectedbydata.org/_annual-report/2023/index.md

 {% include tweet.html user="Lauloknows" id="1671435992660602883" %}

-Our Parliamentary event, co-hosted with the TUC, discussed the worker experience of the AI revolution (June 2023).
-Photo credit: Stephanie Peacock MP.
+{% include captioned.html photo="/assets/events/2023-04-parliamentary-event.jpg" caption="Our Parliamentary event, co-hosted with the TUC, discussed the worker experience of the AI revolution (June 2023).
+Photo credit: Stephanie Peacock MP." %}

 Our second [Our Health Data Stories](/resources/our-health-data-stories) report, in November 2023, produced in partnership with [Just Treatment](https://justtreatment.org/), focused on [how people experience data when interacting with health services](https://docs.google.com/document/d/12Jxf0NoWFpq2aedfHlF2PC0Ti9cnXYJh-krwuagMzqA/edit#heading=h.hz2xizfuf49s), especially in light of the [controversy of the award of the NHS's Federated Data Platform contract to Palantir](https://www.theguardian.com/society/2023/oct/12/everything-you-need-to-know-about-nhs-englands-biggest-ever-it-contract).
 Jeni joined Hope from Just Treatment in a [Byline Times podcast](https://byline.tv/audio/palantir-and-the-nhs/) on the topic, based on the report.